Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Methodology

 \subsection{Policy-aware labeling via plan hopping}

-We run telemetry and probing continuously for multiple weeks (232.8 hours total).
-To exercise tariff- and quota-driven behavior, we perform plan-hopping experiments that drive the same subscription through stay-active, priority (pre-quota), a short post-depletion enforcement delay window $G$, post-quota throttling, and residential service.
+We run telemetry and probing continuously for 232.8 hours total.
+To exercise service-tier- and quota-driven behavior, we perform plan-hopping experiments that drive the same subscription through stay-active, priority (pre-quota), a short post-depletion enforcement delay window $G$, post-quota throttling, and residential service.
 Each plan-to-plan switch is repeated 5 times.
 We use Starlink account-portal status only for ground-truth labeling and align portal events with the telemetry/probing logs.

 We define a stable segment as a contiguous interval where the portal-reported plan/quota state is unchanged.
 To avoid conflating transient effects near portal transitions with steady-state regimes, we discard a guard interval of $\pm120$~s around each portal state change and label only the remaining intervals of length $\geq T_{\min}$; in our dataset, the minimum stable-segment length is approximately 1~h~18~m~50~s.
 The low-rate plateaus reported in Sec.~III are empirical signatures of these portal-defined regimes on this deployment, not a labeling criterion.